mjgaultney/NewBadBank/README.md

 <h2>Technology used:</h2>
-The technology used in this are docker, visual studio, node, express, cors, mongodb.
+The technology used in this are google chrome, react, docker, visual studio, node, express, cors, mongodb.
-Features: In this application you will be able to sign up for an account with the bank, log in with the password and user name, check your balance, deposit "money" and withdrawl "money" as well as check the membership rolls with the current account balances.
+<h3>Features:</h3> In this application you will be able to sign up for an account with the bank, log in with the password and user name, check your balance, deposit "money" and withdrawl "money" as well as check the membership rolls with the current account balances.

 <h2>License</h2>
 Copyright 2021 mjgaultney@gmail.com